saryal03/initiative_tracker/README.md

 Initiative tracker is a web based python application used by Dragon and Dungeons game master.
-Features include, user authentication, securely stored user data, game data. requirements.txt has all the required dependencies for our app.
+Features include, user authentication, securely stored user data, game data, a machine learning code which guesses Class of character based on back story. requirements.txt has all the required dependencies for our app.
-Our app is hosted using Heroku.
+Our app was hosted using Heroku.